On-Campus Courses by Session

 - Analyze case studies to identify challenges, root causes, and possible solutions.

-- Apply structured frameworks (e.g., SWOT, cost-benefit analysis, decision trees) to real or simulated business problems.
+- Apply structured frameworks (e.g., cost-benefit analysis, decision trees) to real or simulated business problems.

 - Collaborate effectively in teams to brainstorm, evaluate, and present solutions.